 The founder of the company, which is headquartered in Thayngen, Switzerland, is Markus Walther, a pioneer in hemp production who was advocating its legalization for sale as long ago as the 1990s.
 Through numerous hybridizations, he was able to breed a hemp plant with a THC concentration below one percent.
 When the Federal Office of Public Health gave its approval in 2016, he and his company got to work.
 In addition to hemp for smoking, BioCan AG also supplies hemp oil and tablets.

 The decision by the FOPH was a huge opportunity for Schennach and Lori.
 Lori, actually a carpenter by trade, is one of the founders of BioCan AG.
 He is the facility manager for cultivation at its site in Bassersdorf.
 Schennach heard from an acquaintance that the company was looking for investors.
-Since he had always been a hemp enthusiast and had some savings to spare, he invested.
+Since he had some savings to spare, he invested.
 “But soon I wanted to be involved in hemp cultivation myself, so I got involved in the operational side of the business.”

 Schennach is actually a trained brewer.
 “There is common ground with beer, because hops are also a member of the hemp family.”
 At BioCan AG, he took the position of technical director for indoor production, one of three production methods along with greenhouses and fields.
 “That way we spread the risks.
 Out in the fields, crop failures can happen frequently.
 Indoors we’re independent of the seasons.”